Thomas D. Homan, Trump’s top immigration enforcer, to retire

 Mr. Homan is currently the deputy director at ICE but there is no director, so he’s been performing the top role since January 2017.
 Mr. Trump last year nominated him to the director’s position permanently, but the nomination had barely budged since then.

-Mr. Homan had actually had a retirement party last year when the incoming Trump administration asked him to stay on as the acting director, while they searched for a nominee.
+Mr. Homan had actually had a retirement party last year and was ready to leave government when John F. Kelly, who at the time was poised to become Homeland Security secretary, asked him to stay on as the acting director while they searched for a nominee.

-He eventually ended up being the pick himself.
+He eventually ended up being the pick himself — though his nomination has languished.

-“He’s done a great job,” said Jessica Vaughan, policy studies director at the Center for Immigration Studies.
+“He’s done a great job,” said Jessica Vaughan, policy studies director at the Center for Immigration Studies, which backs stricter enforcement.

-She said there should be other people to pick up where he left off.
+She said, though, that there should be other people who can pick up from Mr. Homan.

 “Tom was the right person at the right time, but the administration’s approach to enforcement is very very popular in law enforcement circles generally, so I don’t think they will have trouble finding someone to take his place,” she said.